platanus/pincers/README.md

 * `:not_present`: wait for element to be removed from DOM
 * `:not_visible`: wait for element to be hidden

-By default, the waiting process times out in 10 seconds if condition is not met, this can be changed by setting the `Pincers.config.wait_timeout` property or by calling the search function with the `timeout:` option:
+By default, the waiting process times out in 10 seconds.
+This can be changed by setting the `Pincers.config.wait_timeout` property or by calling the search function with the `timeout:` option:

 ```ruby
 pincers.css('#my-async-stuff', wait: :present, timeout: 5.0)